EricMFink/PR/_pages/syllabus.md

 | | | |
 | TBA | Final Exam | |

+_Notes:_

+- Relevant portions of the Giesel hornbook are listed for each topic.
+These are optional, but you may find them helpful to get an overview before reading the Casebook assignments.
-_Note:_ This class will not meet on September 24.
+- This class will not meet on September 24.